escapegameibk/microcontroller/ECPROTO.md

 closer to the host.
 It indicates, that the device on the other side may speak now, and has the chance to send all of it's messages.
 The device on the other side is now REQUIRED to respond.
 A timeout may be set by the master device in order to avoid errors.
-It's payload is empty.
+It's payload is empty, and it's reply consists of a message with the 0x02 or SEND NOTIFY message id.

 2. Send notify.
 ID 0x02